The Ultimate Guide to Importing PST to Outlook 365: A Few Simple Steps to Follow

 Importing PST files to Outlook 365 web can seem like a daunting task, but it doesn’t have to be.
 With the right tools and a little bit of knowledge, you can easily import your PST files and start using them in Outlook 365 web.

 When it comes to importing PST to Outlook 365 online, there are three different ways available for the users.
-One way is to use the Azcopy tool to Import PST to Outlook 365 web, but this method has its own limitation.
+One way is to use the Azcopy tool to Import PST to Outlook 365 web, but this method has its limitations.
 Let’s discuss each step in detail:

 Step 1.
-Copy SAS URL then Download AzCopy Tool.
+Copy the SAS URL then Download AzCopy Tool

 - Open your browser and navigate to https://compliance.microsoft.com.
 Use your admin credentials to sign in to the portal.